 Cook Islands Information

-Cook Islands Telecom is very reliable and up to date with most satellite services.
-There are a few internet cafes around Rarotonga for all your internet needs.
+Telecom is very reliable and up to date with most satellite services.
+There are internet cafes around Rarotonga for all your internet needs.
 Phone cards are available for any overseas calls you may wish to make.
 Visitors on long stays to Rarotonga can connect to the Kokanet service with their digital (900mhz) cellular network.
 A full postal service is available at the main post office in Avarua.
 Rarotonga stamp and coin collectors should visit the Philatelic Bureau in Avarua.

 Informal cool and comfortable is the rule.
 Brief attire is not acceptable in town or villages.
 Nude or topless sunbathing is prohibited.
 A respectable standard of dress is required for church services.